YashasRgowda/Diagnocare-Multi-disease-prediction-/README.md

 5. Submit the form and view the prediction result.
 6. Download the custom PDF report for future reference.

-## Frontend Design

-The frontend design has been created using [Figma](https://www.figma.com/design/psQyNMetXUsjCcvmvvjqIg/PredictiX---Final-Year-Project?node-id=0-1&t=KuA0zys1uwoHgMxW-1).
-It outlines the structure and user flow of the application, ensuring a seamless user experience.

 ## File Structure

 ```bash